addrummond/jsockd/Readme.md

 ## 3. The JSockD server

 **JSockD is not intended to run as a standalone server; it is designed to be run as a subprocess of an application that needs to execute JavaScript commands.
-This section is therefore intended as a reference for developers implementing JSockD client libraries.**
+This section is intended as a reference for developers implementing JSockD client libraries.**

 The server is started as follows: